You Have Anthem Hacks Already?

 What Features does the Anthem Cheat Have?

-Currently, our Anthem Cheat includes 5 levels of ESP & a full Aimbot, included in the feature list below.
+Currently, our Anthem Cheat includes 5 levels of ESP & a full Aimbot very similar to our hacks for Warzone 2, included in the feature list below.

 - This is our list of features